Reptarsrage/Jetpack/README.txt

 4-6-14 Starting to implement ground properties, and moving ladders/conveyors.
 4-9-14 Going to begin work on phasing through solid blocks.
-4-16-14 Begining to adjust bounds, start animating sprites, fixing various bugs
+4-16-14 Begining to adjust bounds, start animating sprites, fixing various bugs 5-10-14 (Always forgetting to update this, sorry) Finished load + save and some other UI stuff, I'm
+		going to start working on getting a campaign mode up and running, as of now you can only edit and play levels.

 Bugs (not comprehensive)
 Baddies caught in solids freak out